syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ### How to hide the check box

-The checkbox that is displayed in a drop-down list can be hidden by using the [IsMultiSelectCheckBoxEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_IsMultiSelectCheckBoxEnabled) property of `ComboBox` control.
+The checkbox that is displayed in a drop-down list can be hidden by using the [IsMultiSelectCheckBoxEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_IsMultiSelectCheckBoxEnabled) property of ComboBox control.
 The default value of `IsMultiSelectCheckBoxEnabled` property is `true`.

 {% tabs %}
 {% highlight xaml %}

-<editors:SfComboBox
+<editors:SfComboBox x:Name="comboBox"
-    Width="250"
                     IsMultiSelectCheckBoxEnabled="False"
                     ItemsSource="{Binding SocialMedias}"
                     SelectionMode="Multiple"
                     DisplayMemberPath="Name"
-    TextMemberPath="Name"
+                    TextMemberPath="Name" />
-    x:Name="comboBox"/>

 {% endhighlight %}